timo-reymann/go-yaml/README.md

 Difference to the original project
 ----------------------------------

-- Support for non-unique keys using `Decoder#UniqueKeys`
+- Support for non-unique keys using `Decoder#UniqueKeys`.
+- Provide mapping of nodes in a line using `Decoder#LineNumberMapping`, when activated with `Decoder#WithLineNumberMapping` before decoding.

 Compatibility
 -------------